 A nice detailed account of quasi-local approaches were given in the review \cite{95}.
 For example, one such approach is that of Brown and York \cite{96} and this formalism is extended by introducing counter terms for the case of asymptotically AdS spacetimes \cite{97}.
 Also, higher derivative gravity examples of such a method can be found in \cite{Nojiri,Cvetic}.
 An earlier quasi-local approach is that of {Komar \cite{101a}}.
+Covariant quasi-local energy as Noether charge associated with some time-like Killing vector in diffeomorphism-invariant actions has been developed by Iyer and Wald \cite{9}.
+The key idea is that one can always construct a Noether current which is conserved when the field equations hold.
+Based on Barnich-Brandt-Henneaux uniqueness \cite{Barnich:1995ap}, one can deduce that this mass is unique and can be defined on any codimension 2 surface that encloses the sources \cite{Barnich:2003xg}.
 In the covariant phase space method which is based on the symplectic structure of the underlying gravity theory, the conserved charges are calculated using the Noether potential \cite{9,33,34,Wald}.
-As noted above, via Wald's formulation, black hole entropy is a conserved charge of diffeomorphism invariance given that the Lagrangian is diffeomorphism invariant \emph{exactly} not upto a boundary term.
+As noted above, via Wald's formulation, black hole entropy is a conserved charge of diffeomorphism invariance given that the Lagrangian is diffeomorphism invariant \emph{exactly} not up to a boundary term.